ScaleBSD/scalebsd.github.io/_drafts/scaling.md

  - distinguishing between liveness and mutual exclusion

-One generally progressives through distinct levels as one increases the number of hardware threads that one is trying to exploit.
+One generally progresses through distinct levels as one increases the number of hardware threads that one is trying to exploit.
 Generally the order is:
   - locking granularity